charan96/chipotle/README.md

 3. Interaction between Order and Chef
 4. Interaction between Chef and Sous Chef

 ## FAQs
-1. How do I view the API specs?

-   We use Swagger to detail all the specifications required to interact with the API: http://localhost:8080/swagger-ui.html#/

-2. How do I run the application on my local machine?
+1. How do I run the application on my local machine?

    If you would like to run the entire application on the local machine including the database and event management components, the local-dev branch of this application should be cloned from GitHub.
 All the files needed to run the